 MetaGer: Metasearch engine with high data security standards

 MetaGer doesn’t only offer a large range of sources, it also boasts data security standards: The search engine doesn’t save cookies or browser fingerprints.
-IP addresses are already anonymized during the search and so aren’t passed on to the queried search engines.
+IP addresses are already anonymised during the search and so aren’t passed on to the queried search engines.
 User tracking isn’t required.
-Users also have the opportunity to visit search results via an anonymous proxy.
+Users also can visit search results via an anonymous proxy.
 Since all MetaGer servers are located in Germany, all web searches are subject to German national data protection guidelines.

 |✔ Anonymous search||✘ Design is not user-friendly|

 |✔ Nonprofit organisation||✘ Some services only in German|